dalzilio/rudd/README.md

 ## License

-This software is distributed under the [Apache-2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
-A copy of the license agreement is found in the [LICENSE](./LICENSE) file.
+This software is distributed under the [MIT License](https://opensource.org/licenses/MIT).
+A copy of the license agreement is found in the [LICENSE](./LICENSE.md) file.

 The original C code for BuDDy was released under a very permissive license that is included in the accompanying [NOTICE](./NOTICE) file, together with a list of